harutheme/haru-video-importer/readme.txt

 == Installation ==

-1. Upload meks-video-import.zip to plugins via WordPress admin panel or upload unzipped folder to your wp-content/plugins/ folder
+1. Upload haru-video-importer.zip to plugins via WordPress admin panel or upload unzipped folder to your wp-content/plugins/ folder
 2. Activate the plugin through the "Plugins" menu in WordPress
-3. In Admin panel, go to Tools -> Haru Filmmaker Importer to manage the options and import videos
+3. In Admin panel, go to Tools -> Haru Video Importer to manage the options and import videos

 == Frequently Asked Questions ==